-The challenges and opportunities emerging for a new economy in light of climate change, as well as proposals to promote innovation for sustainable development, were at the core of a seminar held at the Academy of Athens, which was organised by the Navarino Environmental Observatory (ΝΕΟ) and the Swedish Embassy in Greece.
+The challenges and opportunities emerging for a new economy in light of climate change, as well as proposals to promote innovation for sustainable development, were at the core of a seminar held on May 2019 at the Academy of Athens, which was organised by the Navarino Environmental Observatory (ΝΕΟ) and the Swedish Embassy in Greece.

 The seminar focused on opportunities arising from smart climate investments leading to Europe's 21st century reform.

 The speeches highlighted integrated management of natural resources to achieve sustainable development and the role of innovation, entrepreneurship and investment in global climate change.

 The event was honoured with the presence of ΗΕ The President of the Hellenic Republic Mr Prokopios Pavlopoulos and HRH Crown Princess Victoria of Sweden.

 Antony Kounadis, President, Biomedical Research Foundation, Academy of Athens

 Karin Holmgren, Professor, Chair of the Navarino Environmental Observatory Steering Committee and Vice Chancellor, Swedish University of Agricultural Sciences